haoqiyao/NASDAQ-Index-Prediction/final_report.md

 After nearly one month's work, our team handed Frank and Mike our product.
 They stared at it and of course not pleased by the result.
 Frank yelled, "Why?!
 I thought we are going to be living in Malibu and drinking lemonade forever without working!"
 Suddenly, their boss showed up, "You two lazy workers!
 I already knew this result because the market is expected to weak form efficient.
 If you are going to make a 90% prediction based on historical indices, you can be my boss now!
 Now get back to work before I fire you!"

+Nonetheless, it is a good start.
+With modifications of features and more economic research, beating the market may not be impossible.